simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 ],
 ```

+`errorURL`
+:   Overrides the errorURL in the IDP's published metadata.

 `host`
 :   The hostname for this IdP.
 One IdP can also have the `host`-option
     set to `__DEFAULT__`, and that IdP will be used when no other